carterTsai95/XcodeShortcut/README.md

 - (⌘ Command) + (⇧ Shift) + J

-When the project has the thousand files, sometimes is hard to find the specific file in the folder.
+When the project has a thousand files, sometimes is hard to find the specific file in the folder.
 This shortcut is come to rescue for directly highlight the file and navigate deep down to the folder.

 <p align="center">
 	<img width="600" src="Media/HighlightFile.gif" alt="HighlightFile" />